United States v. Moore (1973): Addiction and mens rea

-Under U.S. common law, in order to convict someone of a crime, the government generally has to show that the accused had mens rea ("guilty mind"), which involves the accused having had the free will to commit the crime.
+Under U.S. common law, to convict someone of a crime, the government generally has to show that the accused had mens rea ("guilty mind"), which involves the accused having had the free will to commit the crime.
+(Note: In other contexts, legal sources interpret voluntariness to be a part of the actus reus (guilty act); under that framework, the mens rea is only the perpetrator's mental state at the time they committed the act.)
 One example of a defense based on a lack of mens rea is the insanity defense, which generally excuses the accused of all criminal responsibility.
-Judge Wright, dissenting in this case, observed that society generally agrees that addiction forces people to acquire and use drugs, and that addicts cannot overcome the urges from addiction on free will alone.
 The D.C.
-Circuit ruled in Heard v.
-United States (1965) that addiction alone does not meet the legal definition of insanity; however, the Court also ruled en banc in Easter v.
-District of Columbia (1966) that alcoholism can be a defense against public intoxication because, despite not being a form of insanity, alcoholics still lack the free will necessary to keep themselves from committing that particular act.
+Circuit ruled in 1965 that addiction alone does not meet the legal definition of insanity; however, the court also ruled en banc in Easter v.
+District of Columbia that alcoholism can be a defense against public intoxication because, despite not being a form of insanity, alcoholics still lack the free will necessary to keep themselves from committing that particular act.

-The addiction defense finds some amount of support in the legislative history of the acts criminalizing possession; the history does not endorse the defense, but it also does not rule it out.
+Some supporters of the addiction defense cite the legislative history of the acts criminalizing possession; the history does not explicitly endorse the defense, but it also does not rule it out.
 The acts were mainly intended to regulate acts around possession like importing and distributing narcotics, and possessing narcotics was viewed as strong evidence that some other illegal act had been committed.
-Since the act makes no mention of whether or not the law should apply purely to non-trafficking addicts, some argue that Congress never intended for the law to apply to them, but other argue that Congress never intended to create a specific exception for them, either.
+The Jones-Miller Act makes no mention of whether or not the law should apply purely to non-trafficking addicts.
+Some argue that Congress never intended for the law to apply to them; others counter that Congress never intended to create a specific exception for them, either.
+The interplay between addiction and free will can also affect crimes other than drug possession – in fact, possession charges for addicts were rare.
+Moore had not been convicted of possession once and still spent 13 years in prison on various charges related to his addiction before this case.

+Some legal scholars dispute the idea that addiction should be considered a disease, or else that loss of control or free will from addiction should excuse a person from criminal responsibility.
+One advocate of this position was Herbert Fingarette, who argued that a behavior being a symptom of a disease does not automatically mean that the behavior should be considered involuntary.